 However, the kind of reflexology that we know of today was pioneered by Eunice Ingham (1889 - 1974) who was called the “mother of modern reflexology.”
 Ingham was a physiotherapist who worked in a doctor's practise using the zone therapy developed by Dr. Fitzgerald.
 However, Ingham thought that it would be more effective to be practised on the feet instead of the hands.
 After extensive research, she developed a map of the entire body on the feet, where each point on the foot corresponds to a certain body part.
 By using acupressure or other massage techniques on these points, a positive is being created in the corresponding part of the body.

-Eunice Ingham spent 30 years travelling around America teaching her reflexology first to medical staff, and then to non-medical practitioners.
-Modern Western reflexology uses the charts and theories developed by her and now called the Ingham Method.
-Ingham's work is carried on by the International Institute of Reflexology.
+Ingham traveled for 30 years around America to teach her method of reflexology to medical staff first and then to non-medical practitioners.
+Later on, modern western reflexology uses the theories and charts developed by her and called this the Ingham Method.
+Her work was carried on by the International Institute of Reflexology.

 Do you have a passion for Reflexology?
 Would you love to turn your passion into a rewarding career?

 Check out the information we have available on what the Reflexology courses involves and thousands of other Natural Therapy Courses we have available online and throughout Australia.
 Why not let us help you find the right course for you today on 1300 924 960